EdDuarte/website/content/projects/vokter.md

 # {{< anchor link="#jobs" >}} Job Management {#jobs}

-There are two types of jobs, concurrently executed and scheduled periodically (using Quartz Scheduler): detection jobs and matching jobs.
+There are two types of jobs, concurrently executed and scheduled periodically (using Quartz Scheduler): detection and matching jobs.
-(using Quartz Scheduler): detection and matching jobs.

 The detection job is responsible for fetching a new document and comparing it